ddev/ddev.com/src/pages/blog/ddev-local-release-v0-20-0.md

 author: Rick Manelius
 featuredImage: https://ddev.com/app/uploads/2018/06/daniil-silantev-367138-unsplash.jpg
 categories:
-  - DDEV
+  - Announcements
 ---

-We’re delighted to share[ DDEV-Local v0.20.0](https://github.com/drud/ddev/releases/tag/v0.20.0) with you.
+We’re delighted to share [DDEV-Local v0.20.0](https://github.com/drud/ddev/releases/tag/v0.20.0) with you.

 We’ve addressed a number of bug fixes and provided a few enhancements that will improve your overall experience.
 Additionally, with renewed energy and ideas coming as a result of [our company onsite](https://ddev.com/devops/onsite-collaboration-and-communication/), we’ve been working away on the product vision and our [Roadmap](https://github.com/drud/ddev/wiki/Roadmap) (more to come!)